 The rules for making contributions to Roth IRAs (actually, any IRA) include the fact that the person who owns the account must have earned income.
 This means that the individual whose account is being contributed to must have earned at least the amount that is being contributed from some sort of job – which could include self-employment or any sort of employment.
 In addition, scholarships or fellowships that are reported in box 1 of Form W2 are considered earnings for IRA contributions.

 If your child doesn’t have income of any realistic form, it is not allowed for you to make contributions to a Roth IRA (or any IRA) on behalf of the child.
 And it doesn’t work for you to invent income, such as paying the child to clean up his or her room.
 The income has to be “real” – making contributions without some sort of real income will result in some nasty penalties.
-The penalty for over-contribution to a Roth IRA is 6% per year.
-If several years have gone by, you’ll get hit with this penalty for all of those years – which is even worse than just putting the money in a savings account the first place.
+The penalty for over-contribution to a Roth IRA is 6% per year, meaning each year that the money is in the account.
+If several years have gone by, you’ll get hit with this penalty for each and every one of those years – which is even worse than just putting the money in a savings account the first place.